 Cardinal bird, USA.

-Magnificent bird frigate, Antigua and Barbuda.
+Magnificent frigate bird, Antigua and Barbuda.

-Nature once created and continues to create amazing creatures to this day.
-Their purpose is to inhabit, increase and preserve our wonderful Earth.
-The birds are undoubtedly the Earth Guardians.
+Nature once created and continues to create to this day amazing creatures.
+Their goal is to inhabit, multiply and preserve our wonderful Earth.
+Birds, of course, belong to the "Earth keepers."

 They decorate our world with their beauty and fill it with amazing sounds.